vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Regularization.md

 >*The penalty is typically the [[Euclidean Norm]] squared or the [[Manhattan Distance]]*

 This trades a decrease in training accuracy for an increase in generalizability.

+You don't want to regularize your model too much, as you'll end up with a type of model that has a high bias[^1].

 In practice, implementing regularization on a bias term is omitted given it's low dimensionality and minimal impact when compared to the weights of a model.